hsiy/better-fit/rpi/README.md

 ## Generic sensor interaction code

-This code provides a refreence implementation for integrating multiple sensor APIs.
+This code provides a reference implementation for integrating Raspberry Pi with multiple sensor APIs.

 The main code is readsensor.py which continuously reads from a sensor and outputs the readings to a specified display.
-Its usage is:
+From the Raspberry Pi terminal, type:

 ```
 python readsensor.py mpu|lsm|dummy [print|plotly]
+# brackets "[]" mean optional parameters; type without brackets
 ```
 Choose a sensor from:
 * mpu (MPU6050)